Recognition of Prior Learning

 Advanced Standing will be annotated on transcript documents as indicated in section 7 below.

-Advisor/Facilitator: The advisor /facilitator is the person who gives advice to the applicant on the operation of the APEL process and negotiates with the applicant the particular form of assessment that will be required.
-Assessor: The assessor is the person who makes the assessment judgement on the basis of the evidence provided by the applicant in accord with the assessments agreed between applicant and advisor/facilitator.
+Advisor/Facilitator: The advisor /facilitator is the person who gives advice to the applicant on the operation of the APEL process and negotiates with the applicant the form of assessment that will be required.
+Assessor: The assessor is the person who makes the assessment judgement based on the evidence provided by the applicant in accord with the assessments agreed between applicant and advisor/facilitator.
 In APEL, the advisor/facilitator and the assessor are not to be the same person.

 Student Management System: The SMS is the electronic student management system in which all learner enrolments and academic records are recorded.
 It is often referred to by the system name currently EBS or EBS4.